cinder/Cinder/README.md

 Cinder is released under the [Modified BSD License](docs/COPYING).
 Please visit [our website](https://libcinder.org) for more information.

-Also be sure to check the [User Forum](http://discourse.libcinder.org).
+Also be sure to check out the [User Forum](http://discourse.libcinder.org).